Specific Steps for Pain, Stress and Trauma Relief and Anti-Aging!

 After my Dark Night of the Soul, when I wandered out of my shell, I made plenty of mistakes regarding my health, money, and happiness.
 But there were good times and incredibly fun people I encountered.
 As I say in my purposeful redundancy, life is a spectrum of experiences.
 It wasn’t all bad, all dark, all this or all that.
-I was able to capture some of the fun people and experiences I had via photos.
-Many of my favorite moments are when I meet interesting people whether they become lifelong friends or I see them one time.
+I was able to capture some of the fun people and experiences in my heart, memories and of course photos.

 Wishing You Wholeness

 #home #thisisdiananavarro #commonsensemanners #commonsense #kindness #wakeupcall #harmony #endrudebehavior #interiordesign #workbook #homedecor #guidebook #thisisdiana #healing #resilience #beautyhealspain #selfcare #selfcarecourses #importanceselfcare #creatingselfcareplan #selfcarestrategies #selfcaregoalsobjectives #takecareyourselfquotes #benefitsselfcare #selfcareideas #holidayselfcareideas #selfcareideasworkplace #womenselfcareideas #selfcaregiftideas #selfcareideasteens #relationships #time #inthenow #intheknow #mindfulness #thisisdiana #painandgrief #healing #resilience #truehome #yourspace #designyourlifewithbeauty #designyourlife #journals #journaling #homedesign